 - Nespresso Arpeggio (73c per pod) achieved the top score (65%), with comments from our expert taste testers such as "Pretty good", "Nice well-rounded mouthfeel.
 Pleasant, lingering aftertaste" and "Not the best looking espresso, but aroma and flavour elevated this to being somewhat of a standout in this line-up."

 - Coffee pods from the supermarket are more readily available, but for the most part our tasters found them weak, watery or lacking in flavour.
-The cheapest product in our test, POD a-licious Intense (33c per pod), scored 50%.
-But paying top dollar at the supermarket didn't guarantee a better coffee, with Lavazza Espresso Deciso (60c per pod) and Vittoria Espresso (70c per pod) scoring 50% and 40% respectively.
+The cheapest product in our test, POD a-licious Intense, scored 50%.
+But more expensive products Lavazza Espresso Deciso and Vittoria Espresso still scored just 50% and 40% respectively.

 Yes and no. The cardboard boxes that the pods are packaged in are recyclable – no surprises there – but the pods themselves leave a much bigger environmental footprint.
 For a start, aluminium (which Nespresso and some other brands of pods are made from) is an energy-hungry product, requiring nine times more energy to manufacture than steel.

-Customers are advised they can recycle Nespresso pods… but it's not clear what proportion are actually being recycled
+Customers are advised they can recycle Nespresso pods… but it's not clear what proportion is actually being recycled

 Coffee pods, many of which are mostly plastic rather than aluminium, generally can't be thrown into domestic recycling bins.
 They're too small for the machines at recycling plants to separate from other rubbish and simply drop through sieves into general waste.